 Just beside the entrance, you’ll see a small wooden jetty.
 This is a fantastic spot to take a photo of sparkling Lake Geneva with the castle, Montreux’s pride and joy, in the foreground.

 Open: Chillon Castle is open every day of the year except 1 January and 25 December.
-April to September 9am to 6pm; October and March 9.30am to 5pm; November to February 10am to 4pm.
+April to September 9am to 6pm; November to March 10am to 5pm.

-If you’d rather not walk to (or from) the chateau – allow around 45 minutes for the four kilometre walk from Montreux Tourist Office – Chillon Castle can be reached by boat (disembark at the Chateau de Chillon stop), train (Veytaux-Chillon stop) or bus #201 (Chillon stop).
+Alternatively, Chillon Castle can be reached by boat (disembark at the Chateau de Chillon stop), train (Veytaux-Chillon stop) or bus #201 (Chillon stop) from Montreux.

 Cruises on Lake Geneva